wasoopandora/genai_worldcup_databricks2024/README.md

 **Generative AI World Cup 2024: So You Think You Can Hack**

 ## Background
-Our project focuses on enhancing communication and knowledge sharing between two vibrant groups of craftsmen:
+Our project focuses on enhancing communication and knowledge sharing between two vibrant groups of craftsman:

 - **10,000~ Thai Craftsman**: Equipped with 34 years of crafting expertise, predominantly using English and Thai.
 - **6,000~ Vietnamese Craftsman**: Operating in a newly established facility, bringing fresh perspectives and knowledge.